-Ahold ups stakes in U.S. grocery war with mini-"robot supermarkets"
+Ahold ups stakes in U.S. grocery war with mini-'robot supermarkets'

 “If it goes well, both from their side and our side, the hope is we would rapidly be able to build quite a few.”

+“With the robotized solution we can optimize those picking costs and be closer with micro fulfillment to our catchment areas.
+We also reduce the cost of the last mile,” he said.

+Ahold’s shares jumped 5 percent on Wednesday as it reported third-quarter results that beat analysts’ forecasts, lifted by strong online sales and growth in its key markets.

 Ahold’s move is the latest salvo in a war for the online grocery market that has escalated since Amazon’s takeover of Whole Foods last year.
 Whole Foods since launched same-day grocery delivery with Amazon’s Prime Now in more than 60 cities.
-Other retailers are also racing to respond: Walmart (WMT.N) will test Alert Innovation’s Alphabot automated grocery picking at a store in New Hampshire, and Kroger (KR.N) has teamed up with British online grocery expert Ocado (OCDO.L).
+Other retailers are also racing to respond: Walmart will test Alert Innovation’s Alphabot automated grocery picking at a store in New Hampshire, and Kroger has teamed up with British online grocery expert Ocado.

 Kroger said it will disclose the location for the first three U.S. sites out of a planned 20 high-tech Ocado warehouses in the next couple of weeks.
 They will take about two years to build and each cost Ocado about $39 million.